-It is possible that government entities, particularly at a local level, could be service providers contracted under a DIB structure.
+It is possible that government entities, particularly at a local level, could be one of the service providers contracted under a DIB structure.

 Attracting investment into government services may pose more of a challenge than funding private (either not-for-profit or for-profit) providers.
 This is in part because switching providers or pushing for service improvement in the event of poor performance would likely be more problematic.
 In some contexts though, using this model to provide additional funding and improved coordination for public services may be a viable approach.

-Co-monitor of contract
+Co-monitor of contract oversight

-Where services are delivered by private providers, governments could have a role in contract oversight.
-Donor agencies could use DIBs to support capacity building by creating mechanisms to improve host country governments' capacities to define and monitor outcomes-based contracts, develop robust data systems and scale up successful programmes.
-The extent to which developing country governments are involved in monitoring contracts during service delivery will need to be judged on a case by case basis.
-In cases where the public sector is lacking in its ability to provide basic social services, DIBs could provide a mechanism for coordinating non-government providers towards outcome delivery.
+Where services are delivered by private providers, partner governments could have a role in contract oversight.
+Donor agencies could use DIBs to support capacity building by creating mechanisms to improve host country governments' capacities to define and monitor outcomesbased contracts, develop robust data systems and scale up successful programmes.
+The extent to which host country governments are involved in monitoring contracts during service delivery will need to be judged on a case by case basis.